 Diabetic eye diseases like diabetic retinopathy affect nearly 8 million Americans, with that number being projected to rise to 14 million by the year 2050.
 Diabetic retinopathy specifically is the most common cause of blindness among adults in the United States.
 Diabetic Eye Disease Month is all about making folks aware of the dangers of diabetic eye diseases, as well as increasing prevention of these diseases in hopes of fighting these statistics.

-Diabetic retinopathy and its associated diabetic eye diseases like diabetic macular edema (DME), glaucoma and cataracts are all complications of the eye that are contracted as symptoms of diabetes.
-This happens when diabetes creates a chronic high blood pressure issue, as the high blood pressure is directly associated with damage to the blood vessels in the retina.
+Diabetic retinopathy and its associated diabetic eye diseases like diabetic macular edema (DME), glaucoma, and cataracts are all complications of the eye that are contracted as symptoms of diabetes.
+This happens when diabetes creates a chronic high blood pressure issue, as high blood pressure is directly associated with damage to the blood vessels in the retina.
 This damage causes hemorrhaging of the blood vessels in the eye that distort vision, resulting in diabetic retinopathy.

 Here are 4 more facts that will help raise awareness for Diabetic Eye Disease Month:

 Diabetic eye diseases aren’t confined to a specific type of diabetes.
 Those with any type of diabetes can be affected by them.

 The risk of developing a diabetic eye disease grows the longer you have diabetes, which means it is all the more important to schedule regular exams with your doctor if you have the condition.
 Studies show that between 40 and 45 percent of Americans diagnosed with diabetes have some form of diabetic retinopathy, even if they are not aware of it.